Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 I then bought [Scala for the Impatient](http://www.amazon.com/Scala-Impatient-Cay-S-Horstmann/dp/0321774094), but this time had the persistence to finish the book.

-All these years functional programming seemed like a holy grail for me, but as a true holy grail, I was afraid it was meant to stay undiscovered to me.
+All these years functional programming seemed like a holy grail, but as a true holy grail, I was afraid it was meant to stay undiscovered.

-All these years I paid my bills writing Ruby-on-Rails and JavaScript code and never made this functional leap.
+All these years I paid my bills writing Ruby-on-Rails and JavaScript code and never made the functional leap.
 I never became a full-time Haskell or Scala developer and probably will never become one.

 But you know what?
-It's possible to be slightly more functional with _usual_ languages we're using every day.
-This article will try to demonstrate to you several concrete examples where functional programming is useful or elegant.
-I will show you the old way of doing things in Ruby and the new, more functional way of doing same thing in Ruby again.
+It's possible to be slightly more functional with _normal_ languages we're using every day.
+This article will try to demonstrate several concrete examples where functional programming is useful or elegant.
+I will show you the old way of doing things in Ruby and the new, more functional way of doing similar things in Ruby again.

 <!--more-->